Last updated: 29 July 2026

 The Smart Strategy

-For Mediterranean destinations, search Localrent first — our data shows it beats Economybookings by 25–37% on average in these markets.
+For Mediterranean destinations, search Localrent first — local operators there routinely undercut broker rates.
 Then cross-check Economybookings for a wider view, especially if Localrent shows limited vehicle options.
 For destinations outside Southern Europe, start with Economybookings as your primary search and treat Localrent as a supplementary check.